Do you suffer from symphysis pubis dysfunction (also known as SPD) in pregnancy?

 Does SPD mean a big baby?

 Does SPD affect delivery?
+(Does it make Labor easier?)

 For the majority of cases, SPD should not affect your delivery.
 However, if you have pain severe enough to prevent you from spreading your legs apart, your provider may offer you a cesarean section.

-That’s because vaginal deliveries will require you to separate your legs far apart to open up the pelvic outlet.
+Vaginal deliveries will require you to separate your legs far apart to open up the pelvic outlet.

 If you have an epidural for pain relief, you may not be aware of the excessive strain that these positions could place on your pubic symphysis.